A-flat major

 Its relative minor is F minor.
 Its parallel minor, A-flat minor, is usually written instead as the enharmonic key of G-sharp minor, since A-flat minor, which contains seven flats, is not normally used.
 Its enharmonic, G-sharp major, with eight sharps, including the F𝄪, has a similar problem, and so A-flat major is often used as the parallel major for G-sharp minor.
-(The same enharmonic situation also occurs with the keys of D-flat major and C-sharp minor.)
+(The same enharmonic situation also occurs with the keys of D-flat major and C-sharp minor, and to some extent, the keys of G-flat major and F-sharp minor).)

+Scale degree chords

+The scale degree chords of A-flat major are: